Is Opendoor, Offerpad, and Zillow out of the Home Buyer Game?

 Demand for their services was so high that the listing giant which historically made fortunes off agent advertising was considered first in instant homebuying back in 2018.
 The entire business model was shifted a year later as a fight against the growing opportunity that iBuying would be an existing threat to the business.

 Barely a year later and in the throes of massive economic chaos sparked by the famous Coronavirus pandemic, some top iBuying companies including Zillow, Opendoor, Offerpad, and Redfin announced a break on iBuying.
-This is an industry that generated nearly $9 billion last year in sales.
+This is an industry that generated nearly $9 billion last year in sales, as we discussed in our article, “Atlanta Property Market: The Hype vs. The Harsh Reality.”

 “While almost every city and businesses across the country are shutting down, no one can say for sure what exactly a fair price would look like at the moment.”
 A statement by Redfin CEO Glenn Kelman said last month announcing his company’s withdrawal from homebuying during the lockdown.